 - 8 year old girl, Auckland.

-Feel free to email us to provide some feedback on our finalists, give us suggestions for new ways to stop people littering, or to just say hello!
+Feel free to email us to provide some feedback on our new logo, give us suggestions for new ways to stop people littering, or to just say hello!